UCL/STIR-exercises/README.md

 ```
 Output is in `working_folder/single_slice`.
 There is no real need to look at the generated results
 as they are a single sinogram of the thorax simulation (but without scatter and with PSF).

+*Jupyter notebook evaluation* instructions will not be given below, as they're
+straightforward almost-copies of the *Python evaluation* instructions.

 Exercise 5: Image reconstruction part 1: EMML and OSEM
 ======================================================